 Assets (formerly called “extensions”) are additional elements within your ad that give more information to the viewer, like your company’s address, phone number, or hours.

-For instance, your video ad can include sitelinks that take the user to your homepage or a specified landing page on your website.
-You can include up to four sitelinks, which will be displayed under the ad.
+For instance, your video ad can include (up to four) sitelinks that take the user to your homepage or a specified landing page on your website.

 If you want more information from your viewers, you can include a lead form as an asset.
 This method lets users interact with your brand without ever leaving their given platform, which can lead to increased engagement.

-There are some default settings in Google Ads that many advertisers aren’t aware of, and if you don’t read the fine print, you could be sabotaging your campaign without realizing it.
+There are some default settings in Google Ads that many advertisers aren’t aware of, and if you don’t read the fine print, you could sabotage your campaign without realizing it.

 • YouTube search results